RobynLlama/PunkEmotes-RePunked/README.md

 PunkEmotes by [Punkalyn](https://github.com/Punkalyn/PunkEmotes) is a mod that allows you to use animations from all the ATLYSS races.

+## WARNING

+Clients using version 2.0.2 or lower will not be able to communicate with clients running 2.1.0 or higher!

 ## Usage

 You can use the command `/em help` for the in-game help message, for explanation but here's a quick overview: